Lower Rogue Watershed Council

 Our Guiding Principles

-Any resident of the Lower Rogue watershed interested in applying to be a Council member is encouraged to contact the coordinator, Kelly Timchak at 541-373-0057.
-Meetings are the third Tuesday of every month, at 5:30 PM, at our office at 29286 Ellensburg Ave.
-Our meetings are always open to the public, and visitors are encouraged to attend and participate.
+Any resident of the Lower Rogue watershed interested in applying to be a Council member has th eopportunity to join!
+Meetings are the third Tuesday of every other month, at 5:30 PM, at our office at 29286 Ellensburg Ave.
+Our meetings are open to the public and visitors are encouraged.
 Please check the calendar for time, place, and topic.

-The Council is part of the Curry Watersheds Partnership; working together to help local landowners and communities keep our shared lands and rivers healthy and sustainable, now and into the future.
+The Council is part of the Curry Watersheds Partnership; Supporting our communities to care for our lands and waters, now and into the future.

-Current Board Representation includes: Commercial Fishing, Recreation, Concerned Citizens, and Local Business.
-We would love to expand to include Education, Agriculture, Timber, and others.
-Please reach out to me if you are interested to learn more.
+Current Board Representation includes: Commercial Fishing, Recreation, Citizens, Forest Collaborative, and Local Business.
+We would love to expand to include Education, Agriculture, other Industries.
+Please reach out if you are interested to learn more.

 Kelly Timchak (541-373-0057) kelly@currywatersheds.org

-• Estuary Restoration – Restore vital floodplain connection (and process) and increase access to important estuary habitats that are rare in the lower Rogue
+- Estuary Restoration – Restore vital floodplain connection and process, and increase access to important estuary habitats that are rare in the lower Rogue. *These vital rearing areas are listed as a top limiting factor for fish production in the Rogue by state and federal agencies.

-• Riparian Restoration – Removal of invasive weeds and establishment of native species to vital streamside habitats
+- Riparian Restoration – Removal of invasive weeds and establishment of native species to vital streamside habitats. *These lands are essential for filtering pollutants, stabilizing banks to prevent erosion, controlling floods, and providing vital habitats for diverse wildlife.